Is a dog harness better than a collar? Can’t decide between a collar or a harness? Behold the ultimate guide to what’s best for your dog.

-If your dog is impeccably behaved on the lead, then a dog collar should not be a problem.
-However in all fairness, how many of those are there around?
+If your dog impeccably behaves on the lead, then a dog collar should not be a problem.
+However, in all fairness, how many of those are there around?
 Any dog that pulls or jumps up even occasionally is probably going to be more comfortable in a harness.

 A note on Choke Collars

 So what about choke collars or slip collars for dogs that pull?
 Why not use one of those instead of a harness?
 Choke collars do just that, choke, and can cause serious physical problems to any dog.
 Not only that, but they operate on a basis of negative reinforcement so fear essentially rather than a positive, reward-based system.

 There are also such things as Prong Collars.
 These look like a piece of kit straight out of the torture chamber.
 In fact, these are more humane than a choke collar which can apply almost continuous pressure.
 Whereas a Prong Collar is designed to only pinch the dog’s skin and then release.
 Dogs that need correction collars are probably good candidates for training classes and a two-point control harness.